Build a life of true value and live abundantly.

 More importantly, is there any truth to “Do what you love and the money will follow?”

-There are lots of examples I can think of where doing what you love won’t necessarily be followed by money, but when you consider the motive behind this phrase, it might be truer than you think.
+There are many examples I can think of where doing what you love won’t necessarily be followed by money, but when you consider the motive behind this phrase, it might be truer than you think.
 I believe most people live by a different philosophy: “Do what you money and the love will follow.

 Does Pursuing Money Make You Happy